 To make it more difficult for someone else to guess your password, there are some rules about choosing a password.
-The password must be between eight and ten characters in length and must be combination of letters and numbers.
+The password must be at least eight characters in length and must be combination of at least three types of: Uppercase letters, lowercase letters, numbers, spaces and special characters.
 For example, you won't be able to use a password like "AAAAAAAA" or "11111111", whereas, a password like "Int5]ernet#" is recommended as it incorporates both uppercase and lowercase alpha and numeric characters, along with symbols, and would be difficult to guess.

 Other things you can do to make your password more secure: